A-Z of recycling

 Please contact the manufacturer supplier first to check if they are able to take the item back for re-use/refilling or disposal or they can be taken to a Household Waste Recycling Centre.
 They will only accept gas bottles up to 15kg in size either propane or butane.
 Balloon gas bottles are also accepted.

-Only glass bottles and jars can be placed in the grey box, glass wheeled bin or glass pod.
+Glass bottles and jars can be placed in the grey box, glass wheeled bin or glass bank to be taken for recycling.
 Please remove all lids.
-Other broken glass such as drinking glasses, mirrors, vases must be disposed of in the green-lidded general waste bin.
+Broken bottles and jars or other types of glass such as drinking glasses, kitchen glass (Pyrex), windows/mirrors and vases must be disposed of in the green-lidded general waste bin.
 Please wrap them safely in paper, place in a carrier bag and seal.

-If you have not signed up for the glass collection service, glass bottles and jars can be taken to your local recycling centre or deposited in one of the many glass bottle recycling banks in Southampton.
+Properties with individual bins should have a grey glass collection box.
+Properties with communal bins will either have a shared wheeled bin or a nearby glass bank.
+Glass bottles and jars can also be taken to your local recycling centre or deposited in one of the many glass bottle recycling banks in Southampton.

 Good quality glass items could be taken to a charity shop or given to SCRATCH a local charity that helps people in need.